Derenik Demirchian: Career in Soviet Armenia

 Demirchian's most notable work is Vardanank (parts 1 and 2, 1943–46, revised ed., 1951), a monumental patriotic novel about the 5th-century Armenian Christian rebellion led by Vardan Mamikonian against Sasanian Iran.
 This was one of several works written by Demirchian during World War II in support of the Soviet war effort.
 In Vardanank, Demirchian depicted the Armenian rebellion as primarily a political struggle to preserve Armenian national identity, rather than as a religious one.
 He maintained the traditional view of Vasak Siuni as a traitor.

-From the mid-1920s, in addition to writing plays, Demirchian began writing and publishing in other prose genres, including short stories, novels, and children’s stories.
+From the mid-1920s, in addition to writing plays, Demirchian began writing and publishing in other prose genres, including short stories, novels, and children's stories.
 He also wrote articles on various subjects, including literary criticism, history, linguistics and art criticism.
 He was also known as a translator from Russian into Armenian.
 His translation of the first volume of Nikolai Gogol's Dead Souls is the most highly regarded of his translations.

 In the last years of his life, Demirchian worked on a novel about the inventor of the Armenian alphabet titled Mesrop Mashtots, which remained incomplete.
-He received a number of state honors and medals for his literary achievements.
+According to Hrachya Kochar, the idea for Mashtots was given to Demirchian by Anastas Mikoyan.
+The writer received a number of state honors and medals for his literary achievements.
 In 1953, he became a member of the Armenian SSR Academy of Sciences.
-Demirchian died in Yerevan on December 6, 1956 and is buried at Yerevan's Central Cemetery.
+Demirchian died in Yerevan on December 6, 1956, and is buried at Yerevan's Central Cemetery.
 The annual Derenik Demirchian State Prize was established in 1980.
 The Derenik Demirchian House-Museum has operated since 1977 in Yerevan, in the house where the writer lived from 1929 to 1956.